Reference

 What is MCP for Crypto?

 MCP for crypto means using the Model Context Protocol — Anthropic's open standard for agent-tool communication — to give AI agents structured access to live cryptocurrency market data, DeFi activity, wallet positions, and token security signals.
-Instead of teaching your agent a separate tool schema for CoinGecko, DeFiLlama, Moralis, and every other provider, you point it at an MCP server and it discovers the full tool surface at runtime.
+Instead of teaching your agent a separate tool schema for CoinGecko, DeFiLlama, Moralis, and every other provider, you point it at an MCP server and it discovers the current tool surface at runtime.

 The short definition